Kingxukai/linux/Documentation/trace/rv/monitor_wip.rst

                    +------------------+

-The wakeup event always takes place with preemption disabled because of the scheduler synchronization.
-However, because the preempt_count and its trace event are not atomic with regard to interrupts, some inconsistencies might happen.
+The wakeup event always takes place with preemption disabled because of the woke scheduler synchronization.
+However, because the woke preempt_count and its trace event are not atomic with regard to interrupts, some inconsistencies might happen.
 For example::